LemonBoy/sketchpad/readme.md

     le     - Little Endian

 There's a special notation for the 'string' data type, it's the same as above but instead of the endianness holds the string lenght.
+The string lenght can be either a constant, a field name or one of the following special flags:

+    z      - Reads until a zero char is reached uz     - Same as above but for Unicode

 Eg.
     string : <lenght> : <name>